Lottery bar code proves NC ticket was a false winner - NewsBreak

 “I didn’t look at my ticket then and there,” Kinard said.
 But after a couple of days on the road, he pulled out the 50X Multiplier Game and decided to check.

 “I got happy and said, ‘Hey, hey, hey! … Thank God!'”
-Kinard said.Woman told to forfeit Second Chance Lottery prize after USPS loses certified mail with ticket inside
+Kinard said.Iowa man says ‘mistake’ led to $1 million lottery jackpot

 What Kinard saw among the possible winning numbers was the number 3.
 When he checked to see if any matched up, he saw another 3.